 What It Means To Take Control Of Your Latte Factor

 Taking control of your latte factor means the willingness to give up on the little things for the sake of big wins (those that bring long term happiness and value).
-It calls for discipline of your spending habits.
+It calls for discipline of your spending habits in order to help secure your financial future.

-However, a total stoppage of something we enjoy and do everyday is extremely hard.
-And honestly, I do not advocate for that, and I don’t think David Bach does either.
-I do love my occasional Starbucks or lunch at a restaurant—and calling for a total stoppage is somewhat impeding my freedom to enjoy a little bit of what my money affords me to do.
-I do not advocate hording all your money until retirement.
+However, a total stoppage of something we enjoy and do everyday is extremely hard and a lot of people would find it impossible to do. .
+Honestly, I do not advocate for that, and I don’t think David Bach does either.
+I do love my occasional latte at a coffee shop or lunch at a restaurant—and calling for a total stoppage is somewhat impeding my freedom to enjoy a little bit of what my money affords me to do.
+I do not advocate hording all your money until retirement or concentrating solely on investing and filling your bank account.
 What is the point of earning money if we cannot enjoy it right?
 That is why changing our spending habits involves little adjustments, instead of complete 360 changes.
-Instead of having a coffee everyday, you might try having it every other day and then bring coffee from home on the days that you do not buy coffee.
-Or instead of eating out for lunch everyday, try eating out every other day.
+Instead of having a coffee every day, you might try having it every other day and then be your own barista and bring coffee from home on the days that you do not buy coffee .
+Or instead of eating out for lunch every day, try eating out every other day.

 Some Common Things You Should Think About Cutting Out To Save More Money